This page explains formatting your Writer's Games entry in Google Docs.

 Formatting paragraphs has proven the most complex challenge for Writer's Games participants in general—it seems more complicated than the Events themselves.
 Ignore your fears, take a deep breath, and understand that paragraph formatting is not as difficult as it looks.

 Line spacing in Docs is automatically set to 1.15", which is not industry standard.
-From the toolbar of Docs, find the icon with vertical lines and two arrows (pointing up and down) to the left.
+From the toolbar of Docs, find the icon with horizontal lines and two arrows (pointing up and down) to the left.
 Use this picture for help: the circled button is Line Spacing.
 Click this button and select "Single".
 Your line spacing is set and Google has already saved your document.
 Move on to the next step.

 *This is not the only way to set auto-indentation in Docs, but it is the easiest for both desktop and mobile users.